 I would suggest including some images on your website as they will provide more visual appeal and a better user experience.

 Why is it beneficial to use images within blog posts?

 Images are used in blog posts for two main reasons.
 First, they can attract readers’ attention and get them to click on the link that takes them to your website.
-Second, images can help you engage with your audience by providing them with an experience or feeling of what you want to convey through your writing.
+Second, images can help you engage with your audience by giving them an experience or feeling of what you want to convey through your writing.

 The first reason is pretty self-explanatory; it’s all about attracting readers.
 The second reason is a little more complex but still worth considering because it provides something that only text doesn’t: emotion.

 People don’t just read blogs; they feel and interact with the content.
 If you want to engage readers, using images could make a big difference in how well you do this compared to text alone.

 Is it possible to find free images that aren’t copyrighted?

 Yes.
 Several websites allow you to download stock free images without giving any credit, such as;

 Most bloggers don’t pay much attention to optimizing image SEO.
 But I am happy that you’re interested in improving your image SEO.

 The best way to increase your organic rankings on search engines is to make sure your site ranks higher in the search engines, and image search is one of the best practices to achieve this.